31 Jul Get a weird crampy pain in the middle of your cycle?

 So, if you get mittelschmerz what can you do about the pain?

-If you get this ovulation pain regularly–and it’s something you simply can’t put up with–then use a menstrual cycle tracker (like my free Hormone Horoscope menstrual cycle tracker–available on iTunes and Google Play) to figure out when you ovulate in your cycle.
+If you get this ovulation pain regularly–and it’s something you simply can’t put up with–then use a menstrual cycle tracker (like my free Hormone Horoscope menstrual cycle tracker) to figure out when you ovulate in your cycle.